Many or all companies we feature compensate us. Compensation and editorial

 How much down payment do you need to avoid PMI?

 For most loans, you need a down payment of at least 20% to avoid PMI.
-However, some loans, including VA loans, don’t charge PMI.
-It’s essential to understand the terms and conditions of your loan, including potential PMI charges, so you can budget accordingly.
+However, some loans, including VA loans and physician loans, don’t charge PMI.
+If you do have to pay PMI, it’s essential to understand the terms and conditions of your loan so you can budget accordingly.

 What’s the difference between a down payment and earnest money?